alcesleo/git-101/workshop-2.md

 - `git branch develop` - create a branch called develop
 - `git checkout master` - switch to the master branch
 - `git checkout -b develop` - create and switch to a branch called develop
+- `git merge develop` - merge the develop branch into the current branch
+- `git revert 73e42ef` - undo the changes made in 73e42ef

 #### Working with remotes